Allreal pleased to report increase in profits in financial year 2021, putting it on course for growth

 In the financial year 2021, Allreal issued a 0.6% bond issue of CHF 250 million maturing in 2030, meaning that the company had refinanced 49.4% of financial liabilities through the capital market by the cut-off date.
 Fixed-rate mortgages accounted for 27.9% and fixed advances for 22.7%.

 Group equity rose to CHF 2.56 billion, corresponding to a net asset value (NAV) per share of CHF 177.25 before deferred taxes.
 The equity ratio at the end of the year amounted to 44.1% and net gearing to 103.7%.
 This means that the company still has considerable debt capacity of around CHF 1.2 billion.

 Growth path supports positive outlook for the financial year 2022

 As a result of the expansion of its portfolio in Western Switzerland, Allreal is expecting income from real estate and in turn profits in the Real Estate division to increase.
 In the Projects & Development division, the company is expecting income from business activity to stabilise.
 Thus, the tried-and-tested business model that combines real estate with projects and development endures.

 Allreal therefore expects net operating profit for the financial year 2022 to exceed the level of the previous year.

 Allreal combines a stable-income property portfolio with the activities of a general contractor (development and realisation).
-The company’s property portfolio is worth over CHF 5.1 billion.
-During the 2021 financial year, the volume of projects completed by the Projects & Development division amounted to CHF 343 million.
-The property company employs more than 250 members of staff across Zurich, Basel, Bern and Geneva.
+The company’s property portfolio is worth around CHF 5.1 billion.
+During the 2022 financial year, the volume of projects completed by the Projects & Development division amounted to CHF 320 million.
+The property company employs more around 240 members of staff across Zurich, Basel, Bern and Geneva.
 With its registered office on Glattpark, Allreal operates exclusively in Switzerland.
 Shares in Allreal Holding AG are listed on the SIX Swiss Exchange.